 Customer service templates

-Customer service templates are messages meant to keep customers engaged.
+Customer service SMS templates are messages meant to keep customers engaged.
 They also offer an opportunity to nurture the customer relationship and create a positive customer experience.
 These messages help you learn more about your customers so that you can improve your services and be more effective.

 When customers reach out, it’s because they want you to solve their problem.
 Make sure your template responses include the action you’re going to take and an estimated time frame.
 This way, customers aren’t left guessing what’s going to happen next.